Course outline & essential info

-WMT’s most popular course held in central Chamonix, France includes 25 hours of intensive and broad wilderness medicine tuition, outdoor training, case discussions and workshop sessions delivered by an inspirational team of expedition doctors and expedition pros.
-Five hours of daily course time gives delegates free time for snowsport activities in Europe’s alpine paradise with ski slopes for all levels.
+WMT’s most popular course held anually in central Chamonix, France includes 25 hours of intensive and broad wilderness medicine tuition, outdoor training, case discussions and workshop sessions delivered by an inspirational team of expedition doctors and expedition pros.
+Five hours of daily course tuition gives delegates ample free time for snowsport activities in Europe’s alpine paradise with ski slopes for all levels.
 All grades of medics attend.
 Easy access to Chamonix from Geneva airport.
 Evening parties together.
 Optional glacier expedition.
 Share accommodation with other delegates via WMT’s FB page.
 Ski passes, accommodation, travel and meals are not included.
+There’s a generously discounted med student, nurse, paramedic price – choose the 2nd date option for details.
+“This has been a career, and possibly life changing course for me!” a recent delegate said.
+See the exciting WMT Expedition Medicine Chamonix 21-25 January 2019 programme revised 7 Jan

 10/10.
 One of the best weeks of my life.
 FANTASTIC.